Finland Mineral Potential Mapping and GIS

-In 2007, Greg attended an international Spatial Data Modelling seminar in Rovaniemi, Finland.
-He presented several talks on the applications of modelling in the mineral exploration and environmental fields.
+In 2007, Greg attended an international spatial data modelling seminar in Rovaniemi, Finland.
+He presented several talks on the applications of spatial data modelling in the mineral exploration and environmental fields.
 Subsequent discussions with staff from the Finnish Geological Survey indicated Finland had significant potential for new discoveries as, in their view, many commodities remained highly unexplored.
 Additionally, Finland has excellent geological databases, good infrastructure and readily available exploration services.
 As a result of this sequence of events, Kenex compiled a GIS of available relevant historical exploration data over the Central Lapland Greenstone Belt late in 2008.
-We used this GIS to undertake predictive modelling that identified targets for orogenic gold exploration.
+We used this GIS to undertake mineral potential mapping that identified targets for orogenic gold exploration.

 Orogenic gold is the most common style of gold mineralisation in Finland, with ~140 known occurrences.
 It has been described in all tectonic districts in both Archean and Proterozoic domains, but is particularly well known in greenstone belts in Central Lapland.

-Kenex's final Finland prospectivity model was used to assess
+Finland mineral potential map was used to assess mineral exploration

-tenders provided by the Finish Ministry of Trade and Industry, and has
+tenders provided by the Finnish Ministry of Trade and Industry, and has

 provided a valuable mineral exploration tool for clients looking for

-prospective areas not yet covered by mineral exploration
+prospective areas not yet covered by mineral exploration tenements.